innetxx/git-learning/readme.txt

 Git is a version control system

+.
-Git is a great tools
+Git is a great tools.
+The line is three.